electric-sql/electric/docs/usage/data-access/shapes.md

 });
 ```

-If a project were to change it's status to `active`, the client would be eligible to see it, but also would be interested in the issues of this newly visible project.
-Due to consistency considerations, those additional rows that come from following a one-to-many relation will show up on the device slightly later than the project row itself.
-It's important to keep this in mind when designing the UI.
+If a project were to have its status changed to `active`, the client would now be eligible to see it, along with its issues.
+However, the project will be synced to the local database before the issues.
 :::note Work in progress
 We expect to add client-side hooks notifying of such move-in events so that UI has more information to act upon.
 :::